rangle/ngCourse2/handout/immutable/javascript-solutions/object_assign.md

 # Object.assign

-`Object.assign` lets us merge one object's properties into another one, replacing values of properties with matching names.
+`Object.assign` lets us merge one object's properties into another, replacing values of properties with matching names.
 We can use this to copy an object's values without altering the existing one.

 ```typescript
 let movie1 = {